AElfProject/AElf/docs/introduction/quickstart.md

 This method is not as straightforward as the docker quickstart but is a lot more flexible.
 If your aim is to develop some dApps it's better you follow these more advanced ways of launching a node.
 This section will walk you through configuring, running and interacting with an AElf node.

-Pre-requisite: this guide has a dependency on Redis, so you should install it and run a server.
-A part from this, only very basic command line knowledge is required and you can just follow the steps.

 First, if you haven't already done it, clone our [repository](https://github.com/AElfProject/AElf)

 ```bash